bkuhn/talks/ELC-2014/compliance.markdown

 + Now: President &amp; Distinguished Technologist of Software Freedom Conservancy &amp; on Board of Directors of the FSF.

-+ Plurality of my time since 1999 has been spent on GPL enforcement.
++ Both FSF and Conservancy have extensive GPL enforcement programs:
-     + I'm probably the person most &ldquo;responsible&rdquo; for every major USA GPL enforcement action.
+     + so, the plurality of my time since 1999 has been spent on GPL enforcement.

 # How GPL Works (Theoretically)